 1. The proposed annual tribal operating budget shall be disseminated to the tribal members forty-five (45) days prior to the annual meeting

-3. The line items of the budget shall be approved or disapproved in the election of officers conducted subsequent me to the annual meeting pursuant to Article VII, Section 2, in which tribe officers are elected.
+3. The line items of the budget shall be approved or disapproved in the election of officers conducted subsequent me to the annual meeting pursuant to Article VII, Section 2, in which tribal officers are elected.

 - To develop proposals which are in interest of fulfilling the purpose of the Comanche tribal organization including, but not limited to, programs involving employment, health, education, public relations, social, recreational, and historical activities of the tribe.
 Such program proposals shall be presented to the tribal council for final consideration as to adoption or rejection.